 In addition to drastic interest rate cuts, central banks and governments across the globe have taken action, predominantly in the form of fiscal spending (e.g., tax cuts and holidays) and large lending schemes, to help businesses weather the COVID-19 storm.

-This alert provides an overview of the measures taken by central banks and governments in France, Germany, the UK, the US and the EU.
+This paper provides an overview of the measures taken by central banks and governments in Austria, Belgium, Denmark, Finland, France, Germany, Greece, Ireland, Italy, Luxembourg, the Netherlands, Norway, Poland, Portugal, Romania, Spain, Sweden, Switzerland, the UK and the EU.
 Governments are having to be reactive as the full impact of COVID-19 continues to unfold and we will update this alert periodically to capture new developments.

 Cash is king and we continue to help clients identify how these government measures can reduce their expenses and bolster their cash position.

 No international cap